 Double click any application, and it’ll launch the program in a sandbox. firejail sandboxes an application in less than 1 second.
 You do not notice any delay in the launch of the application, or the overall drop in the performance is almost negligible.

 firejail processes can be monitored from CLI or graphical interface.

-Click on the proces PID to monitor a specific process and see what permissions it has over your filesystem and network.
-You can also shutdown the process or join an already running sandbox to modify filesystem etc.
+Click on the process PID to monitor a specific process and see its permissions over your filesystem and network.
+You can also shut down the process or join an already running sandbox to modify the filesystem etc.

 To list all the firejail processes from the command line, run –

-Shutdown a firejail process from command line –
+Shutdown a firejail process from the command line –

 firejail --shutdown=3342 3342 is the PID of the process

 Launching an application with firejail requires users to launch it either from the command line with firejail command prefixed to the software command or use the GUI tool.
 You can also set to launch all applications with firejail by default.